 Dorothy May Emerson, MDiv, DMin

-Dorothy is a Unitarian Universalist community minister with Rainbow Solutions in Medford, Massachusetts, where she offers programs and writes about the spiritual aspects of money and socially responsible investing.
-She also consults with justice-making organizations, such as Promise the Children.
+Dorothy was a Unitarian Universalist community minister with Rainbow Solutions in Medford, Massachusetts, where she offered programs and writes about the spiritual aspects of money and socially responsible investing.
+She also consulted with justice-making organizations, such as Promise the Children.
 She has written and edited adult curricula including “Creating a Just Economic Community” and “Cakes for the Queen of Heaven: In Ancient Times.”
 Her books include Standing Before Us: Unitarian Universalist Women and Social Reform 1776-1936 and Glorious Women: Award-Winning Sermons about Women.
 Her interest in women’s spirituality began many years ago when she co-founded Our Lady’s Mission, a feminist spirituality network in Austin, Texas.